manudelu/AI4RO2_Assignment1/README.md

-Artificial Intelligence for Robotics - AssignmentI
+Artificial Intelligence for Robotics - Assignment I
 ===================================================
 AI Planning: Model of a robotic coffee shop scenario in PDDL
 =============================================================